• Home

 1. Think twice before hitting the “Enter” button

 You should always remind the kids that anything they post can be used against them.
 For example, posting on Facebook that you are off to a vacation would give the robbers a chance to enter your house.
-Tweens should never disclose specific location of their house or phone numbers.
+Tweens should never disclose the specific location of their house or phone numbers.

 1. Be transparent about monitoring